 UnboundID servers provide a Configuration API, which may be useful in situations where using LDAP to update the server configuration is not possible.
-The API features a REST-ful design and uses JSON as a text exchange format.
-All request headers should allow the application/json content type.
+The API is consistent with the System for Cross-domain Identity Management (SCIM) 2.0 protocol and uses JSON as a text exchange format, so all request headers should allow the application/json content type.

 The server includes a servlet extension that provides read and write access to the server's configuration over HTTP.
-The extension is enabled by default for new installations, and can be enabled for existing deployments by adding the extension to one of the server's HTTP Connection Handlers, as follows:
+The extension is enabled by default for new installations, and can be enabled for existing deployments by simply adding the extension to one of the server's HTTP Connection Handlers, as follows: